irrfannazir/cython-library/README.md

 # Collection library

-A simplest and lightwieghted python library for executing calculations and algorithm effectively.
+A simplest and lightwieghted python library for executing debugging, calculations and algorithm effectively.

 *Why this even exists?*